Business Intelligence - TWRT

 Duration

-The Duration of a work item represents the time interval between the start date and the end date.
-You can choose to work with a manually defined start and due date or simply enter the overall duration.Â
+The duration of a work item represents the time interval between the start date and the end date.
+You can choose to work with manually set start and end dates or simply enter the total duration.Â

-Setting a task duration will automatically set the start and finish dates based on the project start or finish date, as well as any dependent work items.Â
+Setting a task duration will automatically set the start and finish dates based on the project's start or finish date, as well as any dependent work items.Â

 Project timeline chart in Planview.